laderast/exacloudTutorial/exacloud-tutorial.md

 For this reason, do *not* use Lustre for long term storage of your data!
 It's better to transfer your files off of Lustre when you're done.

+##Our Goal for Today

+We will be reproducing the following analysis using data pulled from the twitter feed: [On Geek Versus Nerd](https://slackprop.wordpress.com/2013/06/03/on-geek-versus-nerd/).
+We want to discover the words that co-occur with "nerd" and "geek" with high frequency.

+Other fun pairs of words:
+  * "british" and "american"
+  * "love" and "hate"
+  *

 ##Task 0: Getting onto exacloud and understanding the lustre filesystem

 Before you can even start with exacloud, you need an exacloud login and password.
 You will need to talk with ACC for an account and password.